 Result: Centralized assets and improved workflow

-Employees across the world have consistent access to all approved digital assets, and this woman’s retailer can give its teams the freedom to build progressive ecommerce projects and campaigns free of worry over finding assets and misusing assets without proper permissions.
+Employees across the world have consistent access to all approved digital assets, and this woman’s retailer can give its teams the freedom to build progressive eCommerce projects and campaigns free of the worry over finding assets and misusing assets without proper permissions.

 2. How a DAM Helps Innovate the Omni-Channel Experience